VeryGoodErotica/geekPub/README.md

 The second argument is the path to the resource to be obfuscated (or de-obfuscated if it was already obfuscated with the same key)

-### obfuscateResource.py WARNING

-According to the specification, there are four Unicode codepoints that are to be removed from the Unique ID before it is hashed to create the obfuscation key.

-I do not yet do this, I mostly code in PHP so I need to look up how to do regex in python based on Unicode codepoints.
-However, it is unlikely the codepoints will exist in your Unique ID.
-Those codepoints will not exist in either an ISBN or UUID number.

-### obfuscateResource.py WARNING TWO

-This has not been fully tested.
-I have not (yet) created an ePub with obfuscated resources and tested that it actually works on a variety of different readers.
-That will be done shortly.

 mkepub.sh
 ---------